apify/apify-docs/sources/platform/actors/development/actor_definition/dockerfile.md

 ## Base Docker images

-Apify provides several Docker images that can be used as a base for user Actors.
+Apify provides several Docker images that can be used as a base for Actors.

 All images come in two versions: the **latest** tag corresponds to the stable version and **beta** to images where we test new features.
 Use the beta version at your own risk.